FlynnSC/zk-hunt/README.md

 uint256’s, and so instead a more efficient nullifier scheme is used.
 When player A submits their challenge, an implicit nullifier is generated, which takes the form of:

-`poseidon(challengeTilesMerkleChainRoot, challengedPlayer, sharedKey[0], nullifierNonce)`
+`poseidon(challengeTilesCommitment, challengedPlayer, sharedKey[0], nullifierNonce)`

 Where:

-- `challengeTilesMerkleChainRoot` is the root of the merklisation of the challenge tiles (as a chain rather than a tree) .
+- `challengeTilesCommmitment` is the root of the merklisation of the challenge tiles (as a chain rather than a tree) .
 This binds the challenge to a particular set of tiles.
 - `challengedPlayer` is the entity id of the player being challenged (the uint256 id is converted to a field element by bit masking it with 2^253 - 1).
 This binds the challenge to a particular entity.